FAQ sponsor licence UK immigration

 10. How much does it cost to sponsor a Worker visa?

-11. UK companies willing to sponsor your Worker Visa
+11. Which UK companies are able to sponsor a Worker Visa?

-You will find a list of all organisations who hold a Sponsor Licence on the Register of Licenced Sponsors: Workers.
-Some businesses who are actually licensed to sponsor migrants may not be discoverable by a search of the register: for example if they are registered as a subsidiary or branch of another firm, who is the licence holder.
+You will find a list of all organisations that hold a Sponsor Licence on the Register of Licenced Sponsors: Workers.
+Some businesses that are actually licensed to sponsor migrants may not be discoverable by a search of the register.
+For example, if they are registered as a subsidiary or branch of another firm, which is the licence holder.
 It is worth contacting the company directly to find out if they are able to sponsor migrant workers.

 A Y & J Solicitors